practice area bg MOBILE practice area bg scaled

 Misconception #1: “All Water Damage is Covered Under My Homeowner’s Policy”

 The Reality: This is perhaps the costliest misconception in Florida.
 Standard homeowner’s insurance policies typically exclude flood damage, which is defined as water that comes from outside your home and moves inland.
-This includes storm surge, overflowing rivers, and even water that pools on your property and then enters your home.
+As a result, it doesn’t cover storm surge, overflowing rivers, or even water that pools on your property and then enters your home.

 What’s often covered: burst pipes, roof leaks from wind-driven rain, and appliance malfunctions.